 ReconAfrica is committed to building a successful exploration company with strong Environmental, Social and Governance ("ESG") standards in collaboration with local communities, governments, Traditional Authorities, and other key stakeholders.
 The goal of our ESG program is to not only meet, but exceed regulatory compliance as we continue to implement measures to protect the environment and deliver on social responsibility initiatives.
-As of December 31, 2024, ReconAfrica has spent approximately \$3.3 million of its \$10 million target for discretionary ESG related expenditures in Namibia.
-These expenditures include the construction of 36 community water wells, donations of Covid-19 vaccines and health care equipment, wildlife surveys and animal collaring, as well as education funds and student scholarships.
+As of March 31, 2025, ReconAfrica has spent approximately \$3.3 million of its \$10 million target for discretionary ESG related expenditures in Namibia.
+These expenditures include the construction of 36 community water wells, donations of COVID-19 vaccines and health care equipment, wildlife surveys and animal collaring, school materials and sports equipment as well as education funds and student scholarships.